TroniPM/IAproject/README.md

 # OrCA IDE
+Ontology vieweR and CreAtor Integrated Development Environment

-Software to create ontologies and make queries (TODO) in these ontologies.
+   - Software to create ontologies and make queries (TODO) in these ontologies.

-This project require maven (tested with netbeans).
+   - This project require maven (tested with netbeans).